brkkartaloglu/jsoner/README.md

 # jsoner
-Basic react application for genarating json file from selected inputs.
+Basic react page for genarating json file from selected inputs.
 Made for creating templates to use in devops line.

 npm install
 npm start